subwaymatch/bdi475-course-site/README.md

 ## Preview (Development) and Production Branches

-- `main` branch is used for all development activities. `main` branch can be viewed at [https://bdi475-course-site-git-main.subwaymatch.vercel.app/](https://bdi475-course-site-git-main.subwaymatch.vercel.app/).
+- `development` branch is used for all development activities. `development` branch can be viewed at [https://bdi475-course-site.vercel.app/](https://bdi475-course-site.vercel.app/).
-- `production` is the branch that the course site ([https://bdi475.org](https://bdi475.org)) points to.
-Merging changes from `main` to `production` will automatically deploy all changes to the production site.
+- `main` branch points to the the production site ([https://bdi475.org](https://bdi475.org)).
+Any pushes to the `main` branch will trigger a deployment through Vercel.
+- `production` branch is not used anymore.

 ## High-level Architecture